Union Pacific 'Challenger' Project Update

 All information and images protected, Copyright © 1997- 2013 Kohs & Company Inc, All Rights Reserved

-Availability: If you are interested in reserving a Union Pacific Challenger please contact us directly to confirm availability prior to sending an order.
-We will be happy to forward a package of information related to this project at your request.
-The project information is also available for download on the Challenger Project Download page.
+Availability: The project has been completed and delivery is imminent.
+If you are interested in purchasing one of our Challengers please contact us directly to determine availability.
+We will be happy to forward a package of information related to this project at your request, the information is also available for download on the Challenger Project Download page.

 Versions Offered: 8